Orpheum Theatre (Omaha): History

 In 2002, Omaha Performing Arts Society assumed management of the Orpheum Theater from the City of Omaha, and the Orpheum underwent a $10 million renovation, making it capable of accommodating larger and more complicated scenery and sets.
 The Skylink was added in 2004 for increased convenience and accessibility to the theater.
 The 200-foot-long elevated, enclosed and climate-controlled walkway connects the OPPD parking garage to the venue.
+Omaha Performing Arts Society would later change its name to Omaha Performing Arts, and would build its permanent headquarters at Holland Performing Arts Center, north of the Orpheum.

 In October 2013, the steel-letter marquee that was installed with the 1975 renovation was replaced with a digital electronic display board.
 The signage upgrades also included the installation of LED posters in the theater's lobby.
 During the summer of 2017, the theatre received a $3 million update, including paint, new carpeting and a refresh of seating.

+Architecture

+The Orpheum Theater has been described as taking inspiration from the French Renaissance.
+The interior has vaulted, gilt ceilings, Czech crystal chandeliers, and gold and ivory finishes.
+The modern Orpheum Theater was designed in the 1920s by architectural firm Rapp and Rapp.